The Black Abyss – 1989

 Nicky always had that nagging doubt, an inner fear that their relationship, the one she had thrown her heart and soul into was always destined to be a one-sided, temporary arrangement.
 A fling, a game, an experiment.
 She had been right.

 She shook her head, feeling used and mislead, but she only had herself to blame for allowing it to happen, again.
 Determined not to cry in front of Sam, she said

-And got up to put on her jacket.
-Opening the front door noiselessly, she heard Sam say I’m really sorry Nic I didn’t mean to … then slammed it behind her, which gave her a degree of satisfaction.
+She got up to put on her jacket.
+What would be the point in staying?
+There was nothing left to say, so no point in prolonging the agony.
+She opened the front door noiselessly, as she heard Sam say I’m really sorry Nic I didn’t mean to… then slammed it, with conviction, behind her.
+Which, momentarily, gave her a degree of satisfaction.